 “She had a good life, but a hard life,” Ganger said.
 “She was a wonderful person.”

-In the aftermath of her death, supporters have also rallied to support Good’s wife and son as they “grapple with the devastating loss of their wife and mother,” according to a GoFundMe fundraiser.
+In the aftermath of her death, supporters have also rallied to support Good’s wife and children as they “grapple with the devastating loss of their wife and mother,” according to a GoFundMe fundraiser.

-The fundraiser was created with an initial goal of raising $50,000, but has since surpassed $1,000,000, as of the writing of this article — just over 24 hours after Good was shot and killed.
+The fundraiser was created with an initial goal of raising $50,000, but has since surpassed $1.5 million, a mere two days after Good was shot and killed.

 “Renee was pure sunshine, pure love,” the fundraiser, which was organized by Mattie Weiss, shared.
 “She will be desperately missed.”

-According to the fundraiser, over 25,100 people have contributed, many leaving kind sentiments with their financial donations.
-Gifts range from totals as small as $5, all the way to $50,000, and messages are pouring in from across the globe, including Canada, Germany, the United Kingdom, Australia, and more.
+According to the fundraiser, over 38,500 people contributed, many leaving kind sentiments with their financial donations.
+Gifts range from totals as small as $5, all the way to $50,000, and messages continue to pour in from across the globe, including Canada, Germany, the United Kingdom, Australia, Switzerland, and more.

 “I didn’t know you or your family, yet as a fellow writer with the shared desire to stand for those in their time of need, it’s a safe bet we shared many values, our hearts likely beating to a similar cadence,” one person wrote.
 “Rest with power, grace, and love.
 We're folding those you love into our hearts, holding them in these dark moments and beyond for your loss is our loss.”

-This article is being updated periodically to reflect changes in donation totals.
+This article has been updated to reflect changes in donation totals.

 Header image courtesy of ODU English Department/Facebook